KzmnbrS/boris.wtf/content/about.md

 # About Me
 Professional cat petter.
 Wooden piano player.
-Web-developer seeking for a new challenge.
+Backend developer seeking for a new challenge.

 Now at home.
 I live in Russia, Saint Petersburg.